MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-drill-through-buttons.md

 - This button doesn't allow for multiple destinations using a single button.
 - This button only supports drill throughs within the same report; in other words, it doesn't support cross-report drill through.
-- The disabled state formatting for the button is tied to your report theme.
-Learn more [setting report themes](desktop-report-themes.md#setting-structural-colors).
+- The disabled state formatting for the button is tied to the color classes in your report theme.
+Learn more about [color classes](desktop-report-themes.md#setting-structural-colors).
+- The drill-through action works for all built-in visuals, and works with *some* visuals imported from AppSource.
+However, it isn't guaranteed to work with *all* visuals imported from AppSource.

 ## Next steps
 For more information about features that are similar or interact with buttons, take a look at the following articles: